Oslandia/workshop-qwc2/workshop.md

 * Uses the same rendering engine as QGIS Desktop
 * Maps are created and designed with QGIS Desktop

-QGIS Server doesn't have a User Interface.
+QGIS Server doesn't have a User Interface (but it could be configured with QGIS Desktop).
 QGIS Server is a program that can respond to OGC requests (WMS, WFS and WMTS).

 Also it is to be noted that QGIS Server doesn't know about the HTTP protocol, so it is required to